-Indeed there are two different ways of contemplating Jesus and his mysteries using our Rosary.
-One is very known but the other is much less known and understood.
+There are indeed two different ways of contemplating Jesus and his mysteries using our Rosary.
+One is well known but the other is much less known and understood.
 The reason we have two ways of saying the Rosary is because we have two types of contemplation.

-Contemplation is a supernatural action of God where he gives himself to us as a nourishment.
+Contemplation is a supernatural action of God where He gives himself to us as nourishment.

 Each type of contemplation nourishes principally (Lat. “principaliter”) a different area of our being.
 One nourishes essentially our soul (i.e. conscious mind and will) and the other nourishes essentially our spirit (or heart, i.e. supra-conscious part of our mind and will).
-These two types of food absoutely complement each other.
+These two types of food complement each other absolutely.

-1- the first bread is Jesus’ words for us that are “Spirit and Life”, they nourish our soul (conscious mind and will).
+1- the first bread is Jesus’ words for us that are “Spirit and Life”, they nourish our soul: our conscious mind and will.

-2- the second bread Jesus offers us is his Body and Blood (and soul, spirit, divinity).
+2- the second bread Jesus offers us is his Body and Blood, including his soul, spirit and divinity.

-These two moments of manducation (process of eating) have, related to each one of them, two moments of digestion: Lectio Divina for the first bread and Prayer of the heart for the second one.
+The two moments of manducation, or eating, that follow have, respectively, two moments of digestion: Lectio Divina for the first bread and Prayer of the Heart for the second one.

-I guess, if you are familiar with the “School of Mary” teaching you would be familiar as well with these clarifications about Spiritual Life, Mass, Contemplation.
+Those of you who are familiar with the teaching of the “School of Mary” will readily recognise these clarifications about the Spiritual Life, Mass and Contemplation.

-Note: the majority of people today do read and hear about the lectio divina.
-So what?
-Would we then have to cancel the Rosary?
-I think that we need to learn to practice the lectio divina “with Mary”, this is fundamental.
-This means that we need Mary’s heart, mind, will, in order to listen to Jesus and put his word into practise.
+Note: the majority of people today have read and heard about Lectio Divina.
+In light of this would we then have to cancel the Rosary?
+I think that we need to learn to practise the Lectio Divina “with Mary”, this is fundamental.
+This means that we need Mary’s heart, mind, will, in order to listen to Jesus and put his word into practice.

-Is that all about the Rosary?
-What about the second type of contemplation, of food?
-Would we just leave it without Mary?
+Is that all there is to say about the Rosary?
+What about the second type of contemplation, or food?
+Would we just omit Mary from this form of contemplation?

-I do deeply believe that there is a more silent/quiet way of saying the Rosary, closer in its form to the Prayer of the heart.
-In the Prayer of the heart you have a short prayer that accompanies our movement of lifting our heart.
-You remember that?
-I do deeply believe that we could use as a prayer the “Hail Mary”, holding our Rosary in our hands.
-Therefore, in this case we do not “meditate” (or better: contemplate) one of Jesus’ Mysteries, we are in Jesus, in THE mystery himself, and we do not need to see or hear anything, because God, in this type of contemplation pours himself in our heart, directly, and our mind should remain quiet, in peace.
+I do deeply believe that there is a more silent and quiet way of saying the Rosary, closer in its form to the Prayer of the Heart.
+In the Prayer of the Heart you have a short prayer that accompanies our movement of lifting our heart to the Lord.
+Can you bring this to mind?
+I am convinced, in light of this, that we could use as a prayer the “Hail Mary”, holding our Rosary in our hands.
+Therefore, in this case we do not “meditate” (or better still: contemplate) one of Jesus’ Mysteries, we are in Jesus, in THE mystery Himself, and we do not need to see or listen to anything, because God, in this type of contemplation pours himself in our heart, directly, while our minds should remain quiet, and in peace.

 Note: the Eastern catholic (and orthodox) churches have a different Rosary (chotki), and they use it for the Prayer of the heart (Jesus’ prayer).

-We can’t go to the Prayer of the heart without Mary.
-We need to repeat a prayer that has Jesus’ name and/or Mary’s one, so, why can’t we just hold our (western) rosary in our hands and just say it quietly, silently, having Mary in our heart, with us, that receives Jesus, and his Holy Spirit?!
+It is fundamentally impossible to say the Prayer of the Heart without Mary.
+As we need to repeat a prayer that has Jesus’ name and/or Mary’s one in it, why then can’t we just hold our (western) rosary in our hands and just say it quietly, silently, having Mary in our heart, with us, She who receives Jesus, and his Holy Spirit?!

-So, conclusion: we do indeed have two ways of saying the Rosary, and they are coherent with the two “Breads” we receive in the Mass, and with the extension/prolongation of this manducation in digestion: Lectio divina and Prayer of the heart.
-The two ways are not oppposed, or exclusive, they absolutely complement each other.
-They are both necessary: we need Mary in order to listen to Jesus (contemplate his mysteries in the Gospel) and we need Mary as well in order to be immeresed in Jesus’ being and receive his Holy Spirit.
+Conclusion: we do indeed have two ways of saying the Rosary, and they form a unified whole with the two “Breads” we receive in the Mass, as well as with the extension/prolongation of this manducation in digestion through Lectio Divina and Prayer of the Heart.
+The two ways are not opposed, or exclusive, but rather they perfectly complement each other.
+They are both necessary: we need Mary in order to listen to Jesus (contemplate his mysteries in the Gospel) and we also need Mary in order to be immersed in Jesus’ being and receive his Holy Spirit.

-I hope that helps, sheds an important light and liberates many people who would like to say – as well – the Rosary with a type of “contemplation” identical to the type of contemplation involved in the Payer of the heart and in Communion.
+It is my hope that this will help and shed an important light for people, as well as liberating many people who would also like to say the Rosary using a type of “contemplation” identical to the type of contemplation involved in the Payer of the Heart, in Adoration and in Communion.

 To say that there are two ways of saying the Rosary might be challenging.
-It is so, simply because we know only one way (divided in two, one more discursive meditative and one more contemplative (see below *)) of saying the Rosary.
-Many other ways spread after, based on just repeating this or that prayer or devotion, composing therefore a “new way” of saying it.
+It is so, simply because we know only one way: divided in two, one is more discursive meditative and one more contemplative (see below *) of saying the Rosary.
+Many other ways became widespread afterwards, based on just repeating this or that prayer or devotion, composing therefore a “new way” of saying it.
 But basically it is the same, and it might divert our attention from the original genuine inspiration on how to do it.

-Indeed, we only know one way to say the Rosary: by “meditating” (or contemplating) the Mysteries (3 x 5 mysteries, and recently made 4 x 5 by Pope John Paul II who very cleverly tried to bring us back to its initial meaning. i.e. his Encyclical on the Rosary).
+Indeed, there is really only one way to say the Rosary: by “meditating” (or contemplating) the Mysteries (3 x 5 mysteries, and recently made 4 x 5 by Pope John Paul II who very cleverly tried to bring us back to its initial meaning. i.e. his Encyclical on the Rosary).

 The more we deepen the two types of nourishment we have in our Christian life (“Jesus’ Words” and “His Body and Blood”) the more we will understand these two types of food/Tables of the Mass.
-The more we will understand the reasons why we needed two types and not only one.
+Furthermore, we will understand more fully the reasons why we needed two types and not only one.
 We have two areas in us: the Soul (conscious mind and will,…) and the Spirit (heart, supra-conscious part).
 Both need to be nourished, and efficiently.

-1- Daily Lectio divina based on the readings of the Mass (in order not to disconnect lectio from the Mass).
-During the Mass, we are supposed to receive a Word from Jesus… through the Readings.
-Jesus is amongst us and speaks to us, not the Priest, or the reader, during the Proclamation of the Word.
+1- Daily Lectio Divina based on the readings of the Mass (in order not to disconnect Lectio from the Mass).
+During the Mass, we are supposed to receive a personal Word or message from Jesus… through the Readings.
+We must remain aware that Jesus is amongst us and speaks to us, and that it is not the Priest, or the reader who do so during the Proclamation of the Word.

-The more one practices these two types of prayer, the more he’ll enter more and better “in the Mass”.
-The more he’ll be able to discern the two different types of Contemplation (“Contemplation” today is hardly heard of).
+The more one practises these two types of prayer, the more one will enter more and more fully and intimately “into the Mass”.
+The more one will be able to discern the two different types of Contemplation – “Contemplation” which today is hardly heard of.

-1- The first type is an understanding of a word coming from Jesus (showing us His will, today) and putting it into practise (so it becomes incarnate in us, it becomes part of us, a new “knowing”).
-This contemplation is clear to our mind and understandable to our brain.
+The first type of contemplation is an understanding of a word coming from Jesus (showing us His will, today) and putting it into practice (so it becomes incarnate in us, it becomes part of us, a new “knowing”).
+This contemplation is clear to our minds and understandable by our brains.
 When Jesus speaks to you and explains His will to you, He is clear.
-Otherwise your lectio is not done properly (we tend to mix lectio and more of a silent prayer today, which is a real shame; each is a proper manducation).
+Otherwise your Lectio has not been done properly.
+Unfortunately, today we tend to mix Lectio with Silent Prayer (Prayer of the Heart); each is a proper manducation.

-2- The second type is exactly what happens to you when you just received Communion: He is there, He acts, we are immersed in him.
-We should remain in this state for a longer time, either immediately after Mass or in another time in the day.
-Theresa of Avila suggests 2 hours, one in the morning and one in the late afternoon.
-This “contemplation” is Jesus pouring Himself and His Spirit in us.
-We need that nourishment. (this contemplation is as well very rarely heard of)
+The second type is exactly what happens to you when you have just received Communion: He is there, He acts, we are immersed in Him.
+We should remain in this state for a longer time, either immediately after Mass or at another time of the day.
+Teresa of Avila suggests two hours, one in the morning and one in the late afternoon.
+This “contemplation” is Jesus pouring Himself and His Spirit into us.
+We need that nourishment.
+Unfortunately, this form of contemplation is also very rarely heard of.

-Now: we can, we may, we should do both “eating moments” with Mary.
+Now: Most significantly we can, we may, we should undertake both “eating moments” with Mary.

-When we repeat “Hail Mary… Pray for us” we are asking Her (see video lesson 2 a and 2 b Course 2011) to lift us, put us in her and give us her heart and her mind in order to contemplate Jesus and receive Him and his Spirit.
+When we repeat “Hail Mary… Pray for us” we are asking Her (see video lesson 2 a and 2 b Course 2011) to lift us, place us in her very being and give us her heart and her mind in order to contemplate Jesus and receive Him and his Spirit.

 Now, back to our question: the ways of saying the Rosary.